-We got to Keyakidaira station just around lunch time, and one of the few dining options available is the restaurant above the station.
+We got to Keyakidaira station just around lunchtime, and one of the few dining options available in the restaurant above the station.

 It offered standard Japanese comfort food: udon, soba, ramen, and curry rice.
 It also offered the local specialty Deep-fried White Shrimp (白海老のかき揚げ) over rice, udon, or soba.

-You order your food and get a number ticket at the entrance first.
+You order your food and get a numbered ticket at the entrance first.
 Then bring your ticket to the kitchen counter in the back.
 They will call your number when the food is ready.
-Water and tea (both cold and hot) are free and self service.
+Water and tea (both cold and hot) are free and self-service.

 The entire area is very prone to rock slides and landslides so do check what areas are open before exploring.
-Unfortunately when we visited, the trail to both Sarutobikyo Gorge (猿飛峡) and Babadani Onsen (祖母谷温泉) were closed so we had very limited sights to see.
+Unfortunately, when we visited, the trail to both Sarutobikyo Gorge (猿飛峡) and Babadani Onsen (祖母谷温泉) was closed so we had very limited sights to see.

 We were able to explore the viewing platform by the riverside.
 We crossed the Okukane Bridge (奥鐘橋) to look at Hitokui-iwa (人食い岩), the mouth shaped rock formation that looks like it’s going to swallow people up.

-There was a gigantic boulder next to the trail that had just recently fell.
+There was a gigantic boulder next to the trail that had just recently fallen.

 After we exited the tunnel from Hitokui-iwa, you will see Meiken Onsen (名剣温泉).

-For an adult it’s ¥750 to enjoy the onsen (hot springs) and ¥1,300 if you would like to soak and rest for an additional 1.5 hrs inside (towel is extra ¥250).
+For the adult, it’s ¥750 to enjoy the onsen (hot springs) and ¥1,300 if you would like to soak and rest for an additional 1.5 hrs inside (a towel is extra ¥250).
 Optionally you can stay overnight.

 On the hiking trail, one of the workers explained to us that the area is actually quite dangerous due to the frequent rock slides.